 4. Security for Personally Identifiable Information.

 We use reasonable efforts to protect and secure your personal information against unauthorized access or accidental loss.
-Although we do our best to protect your personal information, please remember that the security measures taken are not foolproof; no Website can guarantee that personally identifiable information will be protected in all situations.
-Therefore, we can only state that we will make a reasonable effort to protect from unauthorized access the information that you provide.
+Although we do our best to protect your personal information, please remember that the security measures taken are not fool proof; no Website can guarantee that personally identifiable information will be protected in all situations.
+Therefore, we can only state that we will make a reasonable effort to protect from unauthorized access the information that you provide, including, but not limited to, through the use of firewalls and various access controls.
 All information you transmit to us via the Websites is at your own risk.
 We encourage you to use caution when using the Internet.
 This includes not sharing your passwords.

 5. Updating/Correcting Your Personal Information and Contacting Us.